laymonage/slides-student-maintainer/slides.md

 To store the "favorite books" data, I could technically just have a model with the book ID and use a ForeignKey to the user.
 But at the time, I thought having one model instance for each book you saved is a bit overkill, especially when the books data came from a third-party service – in this case Google.

-So what did I do?
+So what did I do instead?

 !!!